whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-15-Vita-Five-Vitamin-Subscription-Box-Essentials-Pack-June-2016-Review-Coupon.md

 <i class="icon-exclamation-sign"></i><b> My Thoughts:</b> What a game changer!
 These vitamin packs are totally something that will be included in my daily routine from now on.
 I personally already take vitamins in gummy form, but having it packaged in these single packs totally makes a big difference.
 This way I remember to take all my vitamins in one sitting instead of only remembering to take one and forgetting the others because I didn't have time to reach for that extra bottle.
 Plus the personalized name in the back is so very helpful (not to mention, making it extra special), especially when there's multiple packs or members in the household.
 No confusions there.
 So happy that such a subscription like this exists!

-If you haven't subscribed yet, you can [get $15 off your first package through this link](http://www.shareasale.com/r.cfm?B=849597&U=1115177&M=65127&urllink=){:target="_blank"}, OR use coupon code **CLUBMASTERS** to get a pair of limited Five Four Clubmaster sunglasses, cleaning cloth, and hard case ($75 value) FREE in your first package!
+If you haven't subscribed yet, you can [get 30% off your first package with coupon wum30](http://www.shareasale.com/r.cfm?B=849597&U=1115177&M=65127&urllink=){:target="_blank"}, that makes it as low as $10.49 for your first vitamin pack!